SICP-Robotics/GameChangers-PracticeRobot/what to do.md

     }
     ```
 6. Deploy the code onto the robot.
 7. Open up the driver station.
 You should see a console on the right.
-Right click it and hit `View console log`.
+Click the gear icon on the top left and click `View Console`.
 This is basically your robot's debug output.
 8. You should see your message `Hello, world!` in green somewhere in the console.
 Congrats!
 9. Try experimenting with this.
 How do you think that you could make it say something like "Hello, world!
 My name is *(your name)*"?

 ### Subtask 2.
 Writing a Command
-This is where things get more complicated, so if you don't know Java I suggest that you give yourself a pat on the back for getting this far and maybe look up some tutorials on the internet.
-If you know Java or are brave, you may continue.
+This is where things get more complicated, so if you don't know Java I suggest that you give yourself a pat on the back for getting this far.
+If we have time and you're brave, you can continue.

 Our robot is controlled by `subsystems`, which in turn are controlled by `commands`, which are all set up in the `RobotContainer`.
 The subsystems directly manage the robot's hardware and are where the low-level code lies.
 The advantage of using a system like this is that there won't be conflicts between two different things trying to use the same physical robot parts at the same time -- imagine the following scenario: